qbead/qbeadWebsite/content/book/intro.md

 Before you dive into programming the SpinWheel, first give this adventure a try to learn more about what the SpinWheel is capable of.
-We'll start with some simple animations and end with some code that in later adventures you'll add to the SpinWheel itself.
+We'll start with some simple animations and end with some code that you'll add to the SpinWheel itself in later adventures.
 :::

 Welcome to the SpinWheel educational materials!